Scott Harris (baseball)

-Scott Harris is an American baseball executive.
-He is the president of baseball operations of the Detroit Tigers of Major League Baseball, after having previously served as general manager of the San Francisco Giants.
+Scott Harris (born 1987) is an American baseball executive who is the president of baseball operations for the Detroit Tigers of Major League Baseball.
+He previously served as general manager of the San Francisco Giants 2019 to 2022, a span that included the club’s 107-win 2021 season, and worked in the Chicago Cubs front office, including as assistant general manager during their 2016 World Series championship.

 Early life and education

 Harris is from Redwood City, California.
-He is the son of two doctors, one a urologist and one an OB-GYN, and has one brother, Chris, and one sister, K.C.

-Harris attended Menlo School and played soccer and lacrosse in high school.
-He graduated from the University of California, Los Angeles (UCLA) in 2009 with a bachelor's degree in economics, and then attended Columbia Business School.
+He attended Menlo School, where he played soccer and lacrosse, and earned a bachelor's degree in economics from the University of California, Los Angeles.

+He completed an MBA at Northwestern University’s Kellogg School of Management in 2015.

 Harris played club lacrosse at UCLA.

 Career

 Harris' first jobs in baseball were internships with the Washington Nationals and Cincinnati Reds.
 He worked for MLB from 2010 through 2012, in the Commissioner's Office as a coordinator of Major League Operations.
 In 2012, he joined the Chicago Cubs as director of baseball operations.
 He earned his Master of Business Administration from Northwestern University's Kellogg School of Management in 2015.
 He was promoted to assistant general manager in January 2018.

 The Giants hired Harris as their general manager after the 2019 season.

 On September 19, 2022, the Tigers hired Harris as their new president of baseball operations after having fired Al Avila a month prior.